rc-9/DepMap_HRD_PARPi/README.md

 ---

 **(3) PARP inhibitors differ substantially in usable dynamic range.**<br/>
 Drug response variability is not uniform across compounds.
-Quantification of dispersion using the robust 95th–5th percentile range reveals marked differences in separability across models.
+Examining this dispersion using the robust 95th–5th percentile range reveals marked differences in separability across models.
 Several agents (e.g., S-111, Veliparib, Iniparib) exhibit compressed distributions with minimal spread, limiting the ability to detect biological stratification.
 Others (e.g., AZD2461, E7449, PJ-34) demonstrate broader ranges and higher coefficients of variation, providing greater opportunity to observe phenotype–drug associations.

 These properties are critical for interpretation: limited dynamic range can mask real biological effects, whereas wider distributions increase statistical sensitivity.
 Variation in downstream HRD results should therefore be interpreted in the context of each compound’s intrinsic measurement characteristics rather than assumed to reflect absence of biology.